xp44mm/Notebook/ConcurrencyCookbook/08 Interop.md

 The best approach for wrapping APM is to use one of the `FromAsync` methods on the `TaskFactory` type. `FromAsync` uses `TaskCompletionSource<TResult>` under the hood, but when you're wrapping APM, `FromAsync` is much easier to use.

-This example defines an extension method for WebRequest that sends an HTTP request and gets the response.
-The WebRequest type defines BeginGetResponse and EndGetResponse; you can define a GetResponseAsync method like this:
+This example defines an extension method for `WebRequest` that sends an HTTP request and gets the response.
+The `WebRequest` type defines `BeginGetResponse` and `EndGetResponse`; you can define a `GetResponseAsync` method like this:

 ```C#
 public static Task<WebResponse> GetResponseAsync(this WebRequest client)